HITS-AIN/GPLVMplus.jl/README.md

 ```
 using GPLVMplus
 using GPLVMplusData # must be independently installed
+using PyPlot # must be independently installed.
+             # Other plotting packages can be used instead

 X = GPLVMplusData.loadducks(;every=4); # load rubber duck images in 32x32 resolution